Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the quiet town of Nelsonville, Ohio 45764, a bitter arbitration dispute unfolded over a seemingly straightforward real estate transaction that spiraled into a seven-month legal battle, testing the patience of all parties involved.

-Background: In January 2023, Linda Shaw, a retired schoolteacher, entered into a contract to sell her aging family home at 213 Maple Street to developer Greg Matthews for $145,000.
+Background: In January 2023, the claimant, a retired schoolteacher, entered into a contract to sell her aging family home at 213 Maple Street to developer Greg Matthews for $145,000.
 The deal seemed smooth at first, with Greg planning to rehabilitate the property into a duplex for rental purposes.
 However, tensions arose when Linda discovered that Greg intended to use the property for commercial purposes — something she believed violated an informal verbal understanding made during negotiations.

 The Dispute: After closing in March 2023, Linda alleged that Greg had deliberately withheld information about rezoning plans filed with the city council, amounting to a breach of contract.
 She claimed she was misled and sought rescission of the sale and reimbursement of $10,000 in renovation preparation costs she’d already incurred.